“Never had a Drink. NEVER Will!”

 “That’s true,” I said, “but what can you do about it?”
 He shrugged, I shrugged, and the matter sort of devolved into nothingness.

 About a week later, Aaron and Tony found an answer to what I considered an unnecessarily harsh insult, and Tony was willing to sacrifice his good standing in our ultra-male community by applying a little bit of Aaron’s Max Factor Pan-Cake foundation makeup to help cover those unsightly pockmarks and scars.
 Then, when a little dab didn’t do him, he overdid it.
 He had a line under his chin he didn’t blend, because he didn’t know he was supposed to blend, so his little sister had to teach him.
 It didn’t embarrass Tony, because he thought it would all be worth it in the end.
-Aaron and Tony then began turning their collars up, they stopped wearing hats, and Tony began shaving more often and brushing his teeth on a daily basis, because he knew girls like that.
+Aaron and Tony then began turning their collars up, they stopped wearing hats, and Tony began shaving more often and brushing his teeth on a daily basis, because he knew girls liked that.
 He was all about marketability and increasing his market share in our teenage dating market.
-Tony eventually escaped the raging insecurities that drove him to do such things, but seeing him again, after years of separation, in a pair of Crocs, led me to the inescapable conclusion that we were both old now.
+Tony eventually escaped the raging insecurities that drove him to do such things, but seeing him again, after years of separation, in a pair of Crocs, led me to the inescapable notion that we were both old now.

 We have an idealized image of ourselves that we see when we’re talking to others, and mirrors don’t reveal the incremental progressions from those delusions.
 We’re in front of a mirror every day, so we don’t see the aging process, how much weight we’re putting on, or how much hair we’re losing in them.
 Pictures used to tell those tales, as we could compare them to pictures of us from our past.
 When we started using our cell phones to take selfies every day, they failed to tell the tale of monthly and yearly progressions.
 In the age of technological advances, we can live in total denial, until we run into big, glaring signposts that reveal irrefutable facts to us.